Nervosys/Botnix/docs/languages-frameworks/gnome.section.md

 * adding `dconf.lib` for any software on Linux that reads [GSettings](#ssec-gnome-settings) (even transitively through e.g. GTK’s file manager)
 * adding `glib-networking` for any software that accesses network using GIO or libsoup – glib-networking contains a module that implements TLS support and loads system-wide proxy settings

 To allow software to use various virtual file systems, `gvfs` package can be also added.
-But that is usually an optional feature so we typically use `gvfs` from the system (e.g. installed globally using NixOS module).
+But that is usually an optional feature so we typically use `gvfs` from the system (e.g. installed globally using Botnix module).

 ### GdkPixbuf loaders {#ssec-gnome-gdk-pixbuf-loaders}